 Lower is always better, and the lowest response time at the moment is 1ms.
 However, only TN panels can achieve that, whereas IPS panels can only go as low as 4ms.
 Ultimately, 1ms is better for competitive gaming while non-competitive gamers might want to consider IPS since it offers better visual quality.

-Response times are one of the more important display specifications for gamers and they will surely influence your choice of monitor to a great extent.
+The response time is one of the most important display specifications for gamers and they will surely influence your monitor choice to a great extent.

 But what is the best response time for gaming?